tokamak-network/tonstarter-contracts/docgen/docs/stake/StakeSimple.md

 - `amount`: the amount of claim

-- `currentBlcok`: the block of claim
+- `claimBlock`: the block of claim

 ###### StakeSimple-Withdrawal-address-uint256-